A journey towards healing

 Intergenerational trauma (or sometimes referred to as Transgenerational Trauma) is defined as “a theory which states that trauma can be transferred from the first generation of trauma survivors to the second and further generations of offspring of the survivors via complex post-traumatic stress disorder mechanisms” (Google, 2017).

-In the black community inter-generational trauma has created a breeding ground for low self-esteem, mental health challenges, unhealthy relationships, toxic family interactions, hopelessness, aggression, violence, broken homes, medical problems, and unfortunately for some an early death.
+In the black & brown community inter-generational trauma has created a breeding ground for low self-esteem, mental health challenges, unhealthy relationships, toxic family interactions, hopelessness, aggression, violence, broken homes, medical problems, and unfortunately for some an early death.

 So, what does

 in our community?